Laura Schlessinger: Television show

 Dr. Laura premiered to low ratings and unkind reviews.
 Critics and viewers complained that the format had been dumbed down and did not stand out from any other daytime talk show.
 The biting rhetoric that worked well on radio seemed overly harsh for face-to-face discourse, owing to the normal sympathetic nature of most other daytime hosts; the radical change in Schlessinger's demeanor from her radio persona left viewers cold.
 The television show failed to generate the energy and interest of Schlessinger's radio show.

 The credibility of Schlessinger's television program also suffered during its first month, when the New York Post reported that Schlessinger had used show staff to falsely pose as guests on the show.
 A September 25, 2000, episode named "Readin', Writin', and Cheatin'" featured a so-called college student who specialized in professional note-taking.
 On the next day's show, "Getting to the Altar," the same guest appeared in different hair and makeup and said she was a woman living with her boyfriend.
 In fact, the woman was San-D Duchas, a researcher for the show whose name appeared in the closing credits of the shows on which she posed as a guest.

 By November 2000, advertisers that had committed to Schlessinger's show had pulled their support due to plummeting ratings.
-CBS was displeased enough with the ratings that it began looking to either drop the series or move it to late-night slots on its stations within two months of its premiere.
+CBS' station group was directed by the network to move Schlessinger off of their daytime lineups due to the low ratings, with nearly all of them moving the show to the overnight hours by November 13, 2000; in Philadelphia, the show was moved from KYW-TV to its recently-acquired sister station, UPN-affiliated WPSG, which followed CBS' directive and placed Dr. Laura on its overnight schedule.
 Other stations outside of CBS did the same thing, while others moved it to weaker sister stations.
 Dr. Laura aired its last first-run episode on March 30, 2001, on the stations that continued to air it, with reruns continuing until September 2001.

 In 2004, Schlessinger said that although the money and celebrity in television is greater, it is not as meaningful or intimate as radio, and for her, television was a "terrible experience".